axllent/silverstripe-scaled-uploads/README.md

 ## Configuration

-Create or edit a *.yml file in your mysite/_config/ folder (eg: mysite/_config/config.yml) and add & edit the following:
+Create or edit a *.yml file in your mysite/_config/ folder (eg: mysite/_config/scaleduploads.yml) and add & edit the following:

 ```
-ScaledUploads:
+Axllent\ScaledUploads\ScaledUploads:
   max-width: 960
   max-height: 800
-  auto-rotate: 0
+  auto-rotate: false
 ```

 If you require larger images for a particular DataObject (such as full-page slideshows), but wish to keep all other uploads scaled to a pre-set default, you can simply add something like this to your DataObject: